MileHacker Logo

 Safety

-Exercise caution on main roads, as traffic can be busy, especially in summer.
+Exercise caution on main roads, as traffic can be busy, notably in the summer months.
 Some roads are hilly, for good fitness.

 Caution advised.